 In my current work I have embraced a broad definition of the word “nature”.
 I am in tune with the natural world and the nature of man.
 Our relationship to others and the natural world is at the crux of my thought and working process.
 I am deeply interested in man’s potential for greatness and potential for destruction.
 I have become a student of history, political theory, philosophy, psychology, and religion to better understand our relationship to the world and each other.
 I will continue to study in order to endow the conceptual parts in my sculpture for its viewers.

 My work processes and esthetic concerns remain the same.
 I still am very interested in repetitive actions.
 The physical act of attaching pieces of material whether welding or hot glue help guide me in clearing my mind of extraneous thought.
-I liken the experience to a sort of Zen Buddhist meditation where some form of enlightenment occurs.
+I liken the experience to a sort of meditation where some form of enlightenment occurs.

 I attempt to engage the viewer through movement, color, scale, and repetition of surface.
 It is important that my hand is visible in the work of art.
 A very machined finish erases the history I have with the material and is counter to the experience I would like the viewer to have.